 Content requirements

-The state requires that the content of the power of attorney forms from Florida be provided in clear language.
-The powers or legal authority is granted to the agent must thus be explicitly stated and not implied.
+The state requires that the content of the POA forms from Florida be provided in clear language.
+The powers or legal authority granted to the agent must thus be explicitly stated and not implied.
 This avoids confusion or misinterpretation of responsibilities.
-Also, suppose the principal wants a power of attorney to be durable.
+Also, suppose the principal wants a POA to be durable.
 In that case, the phrase

 must be provided.
 The document must also indicate the names of the principal and agent, effective date, list of powers and responsibilities bestowed upon the agent.